 Backstage, the next day, Vito walks up to my dad.
-He says, ‘Are you George Osmond?’
+He says, ‘Are you, George Osmond?’
 My father says, ‘Yes, I am.’
 Vito says, ‘Frank’s got a little present for you.’
 I can only imagine what my dad was thinking because Vito reaches into his coat pocket – and he pulls out an envelope and says, ‘Frank wanted you to have this.’

 My father opened it and pulled out a letter, and it was a hand-written note apologizing for the language that went on.
 And the P.S. says, ‘I hope this is sufficient for your trouble.’
-He looks into the envelope and there’s a thousand dollars in cash.
+He looks into the envelope and there are a thousand dollars in cash.
 Back then that was a lot of money!

 My father told me this story a couple of years ago.
 I had no idea this went on.
 And I said, ‘Father, tell me you still have the letter.’
 And he said, ‘I don’t.’
 It would have been worth a lot more than a thousand bucks today, let me tell you.
 I just thought to myself, to stand up to your beliefs like that and protect your children-my father’s got guts!

-[SIDEBAR] The best of Donny and Marie
+The best of Donny and Marie

 It’s been 30 years since the Donny and Marie variety show aired.
 Donny spent the last year sorting through the best moments from that hit series compiling a series of DVD’s coming out this fall.

 When Marie and I were alone in the house while our brothers were performing- those were the great times when we really bonded.
 I think show business, particularly the Donny and Marie show, changed things.
 We were working together practically 24/7 and nobody likes each other that much.
 There were times she just couldn’t stand me and vice versa.
 Again the philosophy is the show must go on.
 The camera goes on, the smiles go on and you just do your job.
 Do I think I was made the butt of jokes too much on the show?
 Yes, but the interesting thing is as I looked back on all those 72 shows to find those moments, I can hardly remember them.
-All the great moments, they just jump off the screen and I find myself laughing, smiling, enjoying and reliving the great times.
+All the great moments, they just jump off the screen and I find myself laughing, smiling, enjoying, and reliving the great times.

 Originally published in GRAND Magazine Sept/Oct 2006

-MARY ANN COOPER
+Written by MARY ANN COOPER